Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Spring Boot 4 · Kotlin Four-Layer Design

 1. Why not public — preventing incomplete objects

 Entities are designed to remove setters and have state changed only via constructors and business methods.
-A public no-arg constructor breaks that principle the moment it exists.
+A public no-arg constructor allows creating a zombie object with name = null, which won’t be caught until the DB rejects the NULL.

 2. Why not private — Hibernate proxies need to call the parent constructor